Joo Koon train collision: 'No human error' involved, SMRT says

 When the train arrived at Pioneer MRT station, where it transitioned to the new CBTC system on the Tuas West Extension, the train captain "correctly detected" the abnormal condition and reported it to the Operations Control Centre, authorities added.

-Alvin Kek, SMRT Trains’ senior vice president for rail operations on the North-South and East-West lines, explained that by procedure, when the abnormality was reported, the train would be routed to Joo Koon for passengers to alight.
+Alvin Kek, SMRT’s senior vice president for rail operations on the North-South and East-West lines, explained that by procedure, when the abnormality was reported, the train would be routed to Joo Koon for passengers to alight.

 When it stopped at the station, a "closed track" protection was automatically activated to prevent other trains from entering or leaving the platform.
 As the train had an abnormality, the doors could not open automatically and the train could only move in what was termed a Restricted Manual mode, which has a maximum speed of 18 kilometres per hour.